TheMightyAmondee/GoodbyeAmericanEnglish/README.md

 E.g "PP_Jelly": "suffix/Jam"

-##### 1.5.0 #####

-Universal edits to all preserve names i.e all Jelly becomes Jam are in the form "PreserveType":"PP/EditType/NameToReplaceWith".

-To break it down:

-The PreserveType is the preserve to change.
-Either: "Juice", "Wine", "Pickles", "Jelly", "Roe", "Wild Honey" or "Honey".
-Edits for "Wild Honey" replaces the entire object name.

-The EditType can be one of "prefix" or "suffix".
-Basically, put the preserve word before "prefix" or after "suffix" the object name.
-Either will replace the entire name for "Wild Honey".

-E.g "Jelly": "PP/suffix/Jam"

 #### Independent edits ####

 Unique preserve edits can be done when AllowAdvancedNameReplacer is true (which is the default) in the config.